equalitie/Caislean/doc/openvpn.md

 # Manual steps: managing VPN clients access through TLS certificates

+Clients need to produce TLS certification requests to be signed by your certification authority.
+Hence, all machines need a working OpenSSL installation.
+On Windows machines, OpenSSL is provided with the OpenVPN package.

 ## Authorizing a new client

 ### Step 1 (client machine): key and certificate signing request creation